feyeandal/feye.website/data/blog/pnmxsotma2022.md

 **What’s next for Pista ng Mapa?**

 During the second day of Pista ng Mapa, the core organizers of Pista ng Mapa 2022 hosted a self-organized session about Pista ng Mapa 2023.
-We shared our plans on seeking hosts for the next Pista through a bidding process, similar to the international [State of the Map](https://wiki.openstreetmap.org/wiki/State_of_the_Map_2023/Call_for_venues).
+We shared our plans on seeking hosts for the next Pista ng Mapa through a bidding process, similar to the international [State of the Map](https://wiki.openstreetmap.org/wiki/State_of_the_Map_2023/Call_for_venues).

 ![Local YouthMappers chapters attending Pista ng Mapa 2023 Introductions](/static/images/pnm2023-bidding.jpg)

 <center>_Local YouthMappers chapters attending Pista ng Mapa 2023 Introductions_</center>

-The bidding process will officially begin by late-January 2023 and the vetting process by the core organizing team will be held in the first quarter of 2023.
+The bidding process will officially begin by late-January 2023 and the vetting process will be held in the first quarter of 2023.
 The selected host will have at least five months to prepare for the next Pista ng Mapa.
 Several local YouthMappers chapters have already expressed their interest in hosting Pista ng Mapa 2023. _But who will succeed? 🤔_

-We are still yet to announce the bidding process at https://pistangmapa.org.
-So stay tuned!
+We are still yet to announce the bidding process at https://pistangmapa.org, so stay tuned!

 📺 _In case you missed Pista ng Mapa and State of the Map 2022, you may watch the highlights [here](https://www.youtube.com/watch?v=9WTnx_RQrBU)._